bwsw/cloudstack-ui/docs/source/CSUI-VirtualMachines.rst

 .. figure:: _static/VMs_Create_SO_Custom1.png
    :scale: 70%

-Click "Confirm" to set the custom service offering parameters.
+Click "CONFIRM" to set the custom service offering parameters.
 The modal window will close and the set values will appear in the list for the selected custom service offerings.
-Click "Cancel" to drop all the settings.
+Click "CANCEL" to drop all the settings.

 Click "SELECT" below the list to assign the service offerings to your machine.
 The custom settings will appear for the VM service offerings.
 They will be saved to VM tags (see the `list of tags <https://github.com/bwsw/cloudstack-ui/wiki/Tags>`_).

-You can change service offerings by clicking "Select" next to the settings in the creation form and choosing other parameters.
+You can change service offerings by clicking "SELECT" next to the settings in the creation form and choosing other parameters.
 Click "CHANGE" below to assign the selected option to the VM.

 .. figure:: _static/VMs_Create_SO_Custom_Change2.png
    :scale: 70%